-Despite the special plan reorganization rules, a plan in reorganization nevertheless could become insolvent.
 A plan is insolvent for a plan year if its available financial resources are not sufficient to pay benefits when due for the plan year.
 An insolvent plan must reduce benefit payments to the highest level that can be paid from the plan's available financial resources.
 If such resources are not enough to pay benefits at a level specified by law (see Benefit Payments Guaranteed by the PBGC, below), the plan must apply to the PBGC for financial assistance.
 The PBGC, by law, will loan the plan the amount necessary to pay benefits at the guaranteed level.
 Reduced benefits may be restored if the plan's financial condition improves.

-A plan that becomes insolvent must provide prompt notification of the insolvency to participants and beneficiaries, contributing employers, labor unions representing participants, and PBGC.
-In addition, participants and beneficiaries also must receive information regarding whether, and how, their benefits will be reduced or affected as a result of the insolvency, including loss of a lump sum option.
-This information will be provided for each year the plan is insolvent.
+A plan that becomes insolvent must provide prompt notification of it's status to participants and beneficiaries, contributing employers, labor unions representing participants, and the PBGC.
+In addition, participants and beneficiaries also must receive information regarding whether, and how, their benefits will be reduced or affected, including loss of a lump sum option.